 For more information, visit governor.hawaii.gov/covid-19.

 Residents should wear face coverings while in public, especially when six-foot distancing is not always possible.
-Employers should identify how masks, face coverings, and gloves may be required by employees depending on the county.
+Employers should identify how masks, face coverings, and gloves may be required by employees depending on the county, as well as maintain social distancing in enclosed areas.

 For more information, visit www.labor.idaho.gov/dnn/COVID-19.